-In 2015 we started work on an exciting new build Passivhaus certified building in a valley setting near the historic town of Bampton on the fringes of Exmoor in Mid Devon.
-The project was designed by Gale & Snowden Architects, with whom we also worked on the project Passivhaus Retrofit on Dartmoor.
+In 2015 we started work on an exciting Passivhaus new build near Bampton.
+An low energy certified building in a scenic valley setting on the fringes of Exmoor in Mid Devon.
+The project was designed by Gale & Snowden Architects, with whom we have also worked with on Passivhaus projects.

 The two storey building was set into the hillside and designed to be a Passivhaus certified low energy building.
 It was dug into the south facing slope with a curved turf roof so as to maximise solar gain and to blend into the surrounding countryside.